 The access for caving trips into Otter Hole is managed by the Royal Forest of Dean Caving Club on behalf of the landowner.
 The access agreement requires all visiting groups to be accompanied by a warden.
 This is due to the unusual effects of the tide and the local weather on the tidal sump in the cave and also as a measure to protect the formations.
-All people entering the cave must have public liability caving insurance.
+All people entering the cave must be able to prove they have public liability caving insurance.

 The Warden is not responsible for looking after members of your team.
 It is your Club's responsibility to ensure that everyone in the group is capable and is suitably equipped for the trip.